djbottrill/GrandOrguePi/README.md

-This script is deprected please follow these instructions to install
+This script is deprecated please follow these instructions to install
 ==============

 Pre-compiled binaries are now available om the GrandOrgue Gitbub site, please follow these instructions to download and install: